-With over 15 years’ experience of wedding photography I have learnt just how I can help the day flow for my couples by some in advance preparation.
+With over 15 years’ experience of wedding photography in Essex I have learnt just how I can help the day flow for my couples by some in advance preparation.
 Here are some of the ways I will photograph your wedding day so you can relax and enjoy it:

 I work a lot with natural light and good angles so you will find me up a ladder at times and that’s handy for you to see before the big day.
 It can also help you to relax as I am not the smallest of creatures and up a ladder look quite comical!

 The shoot takes less than 30 minutes and we go somewhere outside that you like to visit.
 Working with couples I get to see how you relate to one another and what is comfortable for you personally.

 Some clients are touchy feely, some are more reserved and knowing that before the big day helps me plan ahead so I can keep the photography time to a minimum and get you back to your guests to enjoy the day.

 It’s also handy to work out height differences and which couple poses are best for you and we can practice some.

 When I ask to do these clients are normally wondering why!